-- During Q1 Stellar signed the August 19, 2020 definitive agreement to acquire a 90% interest the Tichka Est gold property in the high Atlas region of Morocco. - During Q2 the Company completed an independent technical report on the potential of the Tichka Est gold project. - During Q3 the Company completed a 10-trench surface sampling on the Tichka Est. gold project.
+- During Q1 Stellar signed the August 19, 2020 definitive agreement to acquire a 90% interest the Tichka Est gold property in the Occidental High Atlas region of Morocco. - During Q2 the Company completed an independent technical report on the potential of the Tichka Est gold project. - During Q3 the Company completed a 10-trench surface sampling on the Tichka Est gold project. - During Q4 the Company re-routed the planned access road to the Tichka Est gold project.